zosk62/DA01_Youtube_comments_wordcloud/README.md

 ## 🚀 Conclusion

 Through this comprehensive analysis, various compelling topics and issues related to energy generation in Korea were uncovered.
-The word cloud and analysis serve as a valuable resource to understand opinions and issues related to energy policy formulation, laying the groundwork for more effective policies and improvement strategies.
+The word cloud and analysis serve as a tool to understand opinions and issues related to energy policy formulation.

 ---